 When the temps drop, there’s nothing more cozy than a cup of tea in your hands and your pup by your side.
 But should Christina Wag-uilera have some sips, too?
 A few dog-friendly tea companies think so, claiming the brews they make provide health benefits like relieving bloat, motion sickness and even anxiety.
 We answer all of your questions about this steeping trend and whether it's right for your pup:

-Wait, you’re suggesting my dog drink my tea?
+Wait, you’re suggesting my dog drinks my tea?

 Not exactly.
 You’re not just giving your beloved pup a cup steeped with your go-to Earl Grey.
 In fact, please don’t.
 Regular, human tea (and coffee) is dangerous for animals with its high caffeine content and heat.
 But, certain plant-, herb-based and caffeine-free teas (think: chamomile, echinacea, ginger) can be beneficial if served in the right amount.
 Enter: dog tea companies.
 These businesses are producing pet-specific blends, nixing caffeine from the ingredient list.